hasura/graphql-engine/docs/graphql/manual/guides/deployment/nhost-one-click.rst

 -------------------------

 .. note::
-   Make sure to `create a Nhost account <https://nhost.io/register>`_ first.
+   Make sure to `create an Nhost account <https://nhost.io/register>`_ first.
 Nhost offers a 30-day trial with its starter plan.

 Once you're logged into your Nhost account, click the button bellow to configure your project.